 Kate practiced international law for more than 20 years before leaving to pursue the creative process.
 Shortly after 9/11, she enrolled at The Art Students League of NY.
-For the next 10 years she took master classes with the renowned painter, Knox Martin.
-At the League she also studied with Bob Cenedella (subject of the recent documentary, Art Bastard), Bill Scharf, and Chuck Hinman.
+For the next 10 years, she took master classes with the renowned painter, Knox Martin.
+At the League, she also studied with Bob Cenedella ( the subject of the recent documentary, Art Bastard), Bill Scharf, and Chuck Hinman.
 Martin, however, was unquestionably the strongest influence.

 Over the past 15 years she has participated in numerous juried shows – both group and solo – throughout the U.S., including: Art-o-mat at the Whitney Museum, the San Diego Museum of Contemporary Art, the Katonah Museum of Art, Ohr-O’Keefe Museum (Biloxi), Aldrich Contemporary Art Museum, the American Academy of Fine Arts (NYC), the National Museum of Women in the Arts (D.C.), and Maude Kerns Museum (Oregon).
 In addition, she was twice selected to exhibit at the Anguilla Biennial, and has shown in Singapore and the Saatchi Gallery-London (online).